g2-tracking

 Compliance risks and the cloud

 Cloud service providers pose what is known as a third-party risk to compliance.
+It’s essential for businesses to not only rely on the CSP’s compliance but also to ensure they themselves meet all relevant regulatory standards.
 Although it may address immediate business needs and have a robust security framework, its security measures form only a tiny fraction of the overall security compliance for a business.

 Although a CSP compliance can improve your security controls and mitigate third-party risk, they are not responsible for your compliance.
 Hence, businesses need to consider whether or not their CSP protects their data, services, and reputation appropriately but still need to focus on their own compliance.